maxbai15/Bai-Max-Portfolio/engineering/DailyJournal.md

 ![screenshot](IMG_2329.jpg)

 ## Capstone Project - Yearbook Digitization

+So far in my capstone project, I have made steady progress toward digitizing past Charlotte Latin yearbooks.
+I began by setting up my yearbook folder on GitHub and configuring the environment for my Landing.ai key to prepare for AI-assisted data extraction.
+I then understood the workflows for the different new codes, I worked with Mr. Dubick to review the 1975 and 1976 yearbooks, recording page numbers for sports and activities to organize the content structure.
+I edited YAML files to store this information.
+Finally, I tested the Landing.ai code for automatically extracting data from grades 6–11 using the YAML file, code file, and the new team Landing.AI key I got.

+**Timeline:**

 10/1:
 Fix daily journals and then research about agents and orchestration techniques in Python